The PIP Fund

 How is PAALS, Inc. any different from a regular grant-giving organization?

-—> A few examples of how PAALS, Inc. might choose to highlight a particular organization:
+—> A few examples of how PAALS, Inc. might highlight a particular organization:

-Social media ads, inviting the organization to co-table with PAALS, Inc. at an event, creating marketing materials about the beneficiary organization that PAALS, Inc. event guests can take home with them.
+Social media ads, inviting the organization to co-table with PAALS, Inc. at an event, creating marketing materials about the beneficiary organization that PAALS, Inc. event guests can take home with them and so on.